Poland in the Junior Eurovision Song Contest 2021: Final

 The final was broadcast on 26 September 2021.
 Three artists competed in the final, and each performed a cover and an original song.
 The jury consisted of three members: Konrad Smuga (director of Polish performances at Junior Eurovision), Grzegorz Urban (music director of Szansa na Sukces), and Anna Cyzowska-Andura (director of the TVP Entertainment Agency).
 Another panel, consisting of Roksana Węgiel, Edyta Górniak and Alicja Tracz was also present during the show, but did not have any power over the voting.
 The winner was 13-year-old Sara Egwu-James, whose song "Somebody" would go on to represent Poland in the Junior Eurovision Song Contest 2021.

 Ratings

 At Junior Eurovision

 After the opening ceremony, which took place on 13 December 2021, it was announced that Poland would perform third on 19 December 2021, following Georgia and preceding Malta.

 At the end of the contest, Poland received 218 points, placing 2nd out of 19 participating countries.

 Voting

 Detailed voting results

+The following members comprised the Polish jury: